franciscampbell/content-ops-starter/content/pages/index.md

     subtitle: Through Innovative Software Solutions
     text: >
       Hometown Labs specializes in developing innovative solutions to elevate local organizations.
-We offer comprehensive software development services to create engaging and user-friendly online presences.
-Our automation tools streamline repetitive tasks and improve operational efficiency, freeing up valuable time for mission-driven work.
-Additionally, our custom applications are designed to address specific needs, whether it's managing community projects, tracking donations, or coordinating events.
-By integrating these technologies, we empower local businesses, nonprofits, and other community-focused groups to maximize their impact and achieve their goals with greater ease.
+By integrating new technologies, we empower local businesses, nonprofits, and other community-focused groups to maximize their impact and achieve their goals with greater ease.
     actions:
       - label: Get started
         altText: ''